ChatBees/chatbees-python-client/README.md

 ## Asking a question
 You can ask questions within a collection.
-API key is required for private collections only. ```ask()``` method returns a plain-text answer to your question as well as a list of most relevance references used to derive the answer.
+API key is required for private collections only. ```ask()``` method returns a plain-text answer to your question, as well as a list of most relevance references used to derive the answer.

 **Available public collections**